British Hong Kong: Restoration of British rule

 On 14 August 1945, when Japan announced its unconditional surrender, the British formed a naval task group to sail towards Hong Kong.
 On 1 September, Rear-Admiral Cecil Harcourt proclaimed a military administration with himself as its head.
 He formally accepted the Japanese surrender on 16 September in Government House.
 Young, upon his return as governor in May 1946, pursued political reform known as the "Young Plan", believing that, to counter the Chinese government's determination to recover Hong Kong, it was necessary to give local inhabitants a greater stake in the territory by widening the political franchise to include them.
+Hong Kong remained a part of the UK and overseas colonies from 1949 until it transitioned its colony to a British dependent territory in 1983.